 Behavioral Factors Associated With OCD

-For example an individual may have no issue with physical contact with others, but under stress they may begin to associate physical contact with becoming sick.
-They would then either avoid all physical contact or excessively sanitize following any sort of physical contact that they have with another person.
-The behavioral patterns of the individual become habits, which then reinforces the fear of getting sick through physical contact in the brain.
-The more the fear is reinforced, the more the individual’s compulsions escalate and daily living can become increasingly more difficult to function in.
+For example an individual may have no issue with physical contact with others.
+However, under stress they may begin to associate physical contact with becoming sick.
+They would then avoid all physical contact.
+Or, they could excessively sanitize following any sort of physical contact that they have with another person.
+The behavioral patterns of the individual become habits.
+This then reinforces the fear of getting sick through physical contact in the brain.
+The more the fear is reinforced, the more the individual’s compulsions escalate.
+This is where daily living can become increasingly more difficult to function in.

-Here at Arbor Wellness we have spent a lot of time researching and analyzing the question, “what is OCD caused by?”
+Here at Arbor Wellness we have spent a lot of time researching and analyzing the question, “what causes OCD?”
 We believe it is extremely important to understand the core underlying factors that have led to each individual’s diagnosis before proceeding forward with a treatment plan.

-Obsessive compulsive disorder does not present itself in the same way for everyone, which is why we believe in offering a variety of therapeutic services in order to create a personalized treatment strategy.
-We believe in combining our medication management, holistic therapy, and behavioral therapy programs into an individual’s treatment program in order to not only treat the symptoms of OCD, but also the underlying cause of the illness.
+Obsessive compulsive disorder does not present itself in the same way for everyone.
+This is why we believe in offering a variety of therapeutic services.
+Our goal is to create a personalized treatment strategy.
+We believe in combining our medication management, holistic therapy, and behavioral therapy programs into an individual’s treatment program in order to treat the symptoms of OCD.
+In addition, we help our patients understand the underlying cause of the illness.
 We want to see each of our patients develop healthy coping skills, break free from the chains of their diagnosis, and live happy, productive, and fulfilling lives.
 If you or someone you love is suffering from OCD, reach out to Arbor Wellness’ admissions team today to get the professional help you need.